 Then they all took turns mixing the salt dough, and I gave a quick demonstration on how to knead dough, as they were getting quite antsy to start playing by this point.

-My kids had a blast playing with their salt dough.
+They had a blast playing with their salt dough.
 I gave them a rolling pin and some cookie cutters and it kept them busy all afternoon!